samolaogun/bake/README.md

 ## Basic Usage

-bake.core is a JSON to XML converter, not to be confused with bake.cli which provides a the command line tool derived from bake.core.
+bake.core is a JSON to XML converter, not to be confused with bake.cli which provides a the command-line tool derived from bake.core.
 When required, bake.core returns a function.
-Using it requires input information and optionally, a configuration object containing information describing how Bake should transform JSON.
+Using it requires input information and optionally, a configuration object containing information describing how bake.core make a transform.

 ```javascript
 var bake = require('bake.core');